xor-ranavikrant/Readme/Ignite Lab.md

-#### Task 1.3: Explore a few Synapse pipelines that ingest data from operational data sources to the Bronze layer of the lake. <a name="operational-sources"></a>
+#### Task 1.3: Explore a few Synapse pipelines that ingest raw data from operational data sources to the Bronze layer of the Data Lake. <a name="operational-sources"></a>

 In this task, you will explore the design of a Synapse pipeline that is designed to ingest raw data coming from various operational sources into the data lake.